HBenpitsu/miraibo/doc/project-design.md

 This project follows the MVC design pattern.
 The project is divided into three layers: Model, View, and Controller.
 View and Controller layers are implemented in the `ui` directory.
 So, they are mentioned as UI-layer below.

-Model layer is devided into sublayers:

-- infrastructure
-- transaction
-- worker
-- surface

-Addtionaly, there is a `commander` layer that is used to invoke event of UI-layer from Model-layer.
+Additionally, there is a `commander` layer that is used to invoke event of UI-layer from Model-layer.
 Because Model-layer can not call method on UI-layer directly, a mediator is needed.

 > [!note]